 The most prevalent type of personal injury claim involves negligence.
 The term negligence is a legal concept that refers to behaviors that fail to follow certain levels of reasonable conduct.
 People who act irresponsibly, or fail to act, may be found negligent.

-In order to demonstrate legal negligence, a claimant must ultimately establish causation.
-However, a claimant must first show violations of duty.
-There are two main considerations of duty in personal injury cases.
-These concepts of duty are critical aspects of negligence.
+✔ In order to demonstrate legal negligence, a claimant must ultimately establish causation.
+However, a claimant must first show that there was a preexisting duty of reasonable care.

-The first element of duty in a negligence personal injury claim is the duty of care.
+The first element of duty in a negligence personal injury claim is the “duty reasonable of care.”

-Overall, professionals who do not maintain certain standards may be found negligent.
-However, proving that negligence requires more steps.
-Once a claimant successfully demonstrates that the defendant has a duty of care, the claimant must demonstrate a breach of that duty.
+● Overall, professionals who do not maintain certain standards may be found negligent.
+However, proving negligence requires additional steps.
+Once a claimant successfully demonstrates that the defendant has a duty of care, the claimant must demonstrate there was a breach of that duty.

 This is not always easy.
 Not all parties are required to reach a certain standard.
 Moreover, some injured claimants may be responsible for their own injuries.

-If a defendant fails to take alternative actions, he or she may be in breach of duty.
-If these alternatives are determined to be reasonable in reducing the risk of harm, the court may find the defendant in breach of duty.
+● If a defendant fails to take alternative actions, he or she may be in breach of duty- If these alternatives are determined to be reasonable in reducing the risk of harm, the court may find the defendant to have breached their duty.
 However, not all alternatives are effective or reasonable.

-In order to show this causal link, a personal injury claimant must demonstrate the cause, the causation and various other connections.
+In order to show this causal link, a personal injury claimant must demonstrate actual and proximate causation.

 Establishing Causation In Personal Injury Claims